(pronounced loo-nə-sə) or Lúnasa (in Modern Irish/Gaelic)

 Much of what I do centers around food and animals.
-Animal divination and totems are something I use often in my practice, beginning at Lúnasa I like to offer animal visitors to my backyard, a little help in their preparations for winter.
-Here is a clever bird feeder and spell work I created a while ago.
-When making your bread you will want to focus on your intent for this working.
-The intent can be one of sacrifice, cleansing, or of happy celebration or the harvest season… You decide.
+Animal divination and totems are something I often use in my practice.
+At the beginning of Lúnasa, I like to offer animal visitors to my backyard, a little help in their preparations for winter.
+Here is a clever bird feeder tutorial and spellwork I created a while ago.
+When making your bread, you will want to focus on your intent for this working.
+The purpose can be one of sacrifice, cleansing, or of happy celebration or the harvest season… You decide.

 Lúnasa Bread Bird Feeder

 I am very excited to share this with you!
 I love it when a hair brain idea of mine works out!
-Seriously, I improvised this recipe on the fly when I was trying to make something truly useful for my purposes.
+Seriously, I improvised this recipe on the fly when I was trying to make something handy for my purposes.

-This recipe will create a birdfeeder that birds and squirrels can completely use.
-The cotton twine can be used as nesting material and the bread basin itself and the contents will be eaten.
+This recipe will create a birdfeeder that birds and squirrels can entirely use.
+The cotton twine is used as nesting material, and the bread basin itself and the contents might be eaten.

-I feel that in most spell work, the items infused with your specific intent should be totally and completely removed in one way or another.
-By doing this you complete the working by allowing the universe to totally absorb your intent.
-To make this possible I will create items that will be burned, melted, composted or in this case eaten.
+I feel that in most spell work, the items infused with your specific intent should be wholly and entirely removed in one way or another.
+By doing this, you complete the working by allowing the universe to absorb your intention.
+To make this possible, I will create items that will be burned, melted, composted or in this case eaten.